Join Anna Maria’s

 Fry the suppli' for about 2 minutes, until they are golden brown.
 Serve hot.

 Beat one of the eggs.
 Incorporate the beaten egg to the rice.
-In a small bowl beat the other egg and a pinch of salt.
-In other two plates, put in one the flour, and the bread crumbs in the other.
+In a small, bowl beat the other egg and add a pinch of salt.
+In two other plates, put the flour in one of them, and the bread crumbs in the other.

 Remove one generous tablespoon of rice and form an elongated oval ball, placing in the center one dice of cheese.